If you’ve recently started trading then you’ve probably come across a wide variety of jargon and one of the most important ones is “leverage”.

 Typically, instead of receiving a dividend, the amount that you’d earn is usually added or subtracted to or from your account, depending on whether your position is long or short, respectively.

-As you might imagine, when you use leverage you are essentially borrowing money to open a full position at the cost of your initial deposit.
+Funding charges – As you might imagine, when you use leveraged trading you are essentially borrowing money to open a full position at the cost of your initial deposit.
 This means that if you are hoping to keep it open overnight then you may be charged a fee to cover the cost.

 How do I manage risk when using leverage?